 Most importantly, this coastal town along the coast of the Bay of Bengal is the Eastern Dham of India.
 As a result, Puri manages to attract Hindu devotees in droves.
 The Rath Yatra Festival in June/July at Jagannath Temple is the soul of Puri Tourism.
-Also, the Golden Beach (Puri Beach) is now a Blue Flag coveted beach because of its clean waters.
+Also, Golden Beach (Puri Beach) is now a coveted Blue Flag beach because of its clean waters.

 Put on your reading glasses to browse the Puri Tourism Travel Guide, where we have chalked down everything about Puri.
 Scroll on!

 The whole Puri town constitutes a chain of temples.
 But that doesn’t mean there isn’t anything in Puri apart from the temples.
 If you look from a touristy lens, the sightseeing places in puri cover lakes, beaches, museums, and even heritage and artistic villages like Raghurajpur.
 History connoisseurs must visit Sudarshan Craft Museum to unfold the history of Odisha and Puri under one roof!

 Sanath Dharam Hindus must visit the Jagannath Temple on their Puri tour, where the Rath Yatra Chariot Festival scores thousands of devotees.
 Indian Holiday offers a Jagannath Puri tour package with everything you need during your pilgrimage journey.

 Whether you are a couple or a family traveler, Golden Beach (Puri Beach) beacons you to unwind at its blue waters, followed by watersports.
 Lastly, boating at Asia’s biggest inland saltwater lagoon, Chilika Lake, is icing on the cake when you are in Puri.